jessemolina/ml-real-estate/docs/module01.md

 # Numeric Distribution

-After completing our basic observations, let's review our numerical data for the following:
+After completing our basic observations, let's review our numerical data.

-* Unexpected distributions (e.g. max value higher than normal)
+**Objectives:**

-* Numbers outside of their boundaries (e.g. +100%)
+* Check for unexpected distributions (e.g. max value higher than normal)
-* Sparse data
+* Insepct for numbers outside of their boundaries (e.g. +100%)
-* Measurement errors
+* Look out for any sparse data and measurement errors

 ```code